 Born: 1969, 1981, 1993, 2005, 2017, 2029

 Reliable, honest and trustworthy, Roosters are good at listening and keeping promises.
 By being natural observers, they are knowledgeable and resourceful.
 They are also neat and organized, and can often come across as being perfectionists.

 The dog is known to be loyal, faithful and honest, but at times found guilty of telling white lies.
-Their sensitive trait makes them warm-hearted and compassionate but also prone to mood swings.
-It is also known for Dogs to excel in business and be consistent with their commitment.
+Its sensitive trait makes the dog warm-hearted and compassionate but also prone to mood swings.
+It is also known for dogs to excel in business and be consistent with their commitment.

-Last but not least, the pig is known to have come last place because it chose to enjoy the scenery of the river and feast in the middle of the race.
-Their well-mannered and thoughtful behaviors make them popular companions.
-They’re intelligent and seek knowledge, and can often be prideful in their talents.
+Last but not least, the pig is known to have come in last place because it chose to enjoy the scenery of the river and feast in the middle of the race.
+Pigs are well-mannered and thoughtful behaviors making them popular companions.
+They’re intelligent and seek knowledge, but can come across sometimes as being prideful.